Useful guide for first time visitors to KI

 Police attendance .......
 13 14 44 (Local 8553 2018)

 Tow Truck - Call KI Crash Repairs on 8553 2170 (after hours 0409 532 170)

 RAA Emergency Road Service ....................................................
 13 11 11

 State Emergency Service (Storm & Flood Response) ...........
 13 25 00

 Country Fire Service - Bushfire Information Hotline ..........
 1300 362 361

 Don't rely on your GPS to find your way around the island.
 It may not work!

 Pick up a free map of the island from the Sealink ferry terminal at Cape Jervis before you board the ferry or from the Kangaroo Island Visitor Information Centre at Penneshaw.

-Many parts of Kangaroo Island (especially on the South Coast) have no internet coverage.
+At Serenity Cottage we provide free Wi-Fi access for our guests however many parts of Kangaroo Island (especially on the South Coast) have no internet coverage.